 • What do I want to stop doing?

 • Is there something I want to continue doing?

 • What would I love to create in my life?

 • How do I make that happen and when am I going to do it?

 How long is a good length for a detox?

 If you can manage a few days you’ll really get a lot of benefit from it.
 Initially, it can be hard.
 However, once you give up the idea of checking online you relax into the moment and what you are doing.

 However, even a day or a few hours in the evening will help.
 Obviously, you won’t need to do all the preparation above for a short time.

 Switching off a few hours before bedtime will help you sleep.

-It might seem crazy even having to discuss this at all but when you look around at people on their phones, even at a dinner table or whilst walking down a busy street you can see how addicted a lot of us are!
+It might seem crazy even having to discuss this.
+However, when you look around at people on their phones at a dinner table or walking down a busy street you can see how addicted we are!